 According to the Centers for Disease Control (CDC), more than 400 Americans die each year from non-fire-related CO exposure.
 That doesn’t have to happen to you, though.
 There’s a near-foolproof way to ensure you’re not inhaling potentially deadly amounts of CO: Install a carbon monoxide detector on every floor of your home, preferably as high above the ground as possible.

-It’s really that simple.
+It’s that simple.
 Nowadays, many smoke alarms also double as CO detectors, so you can protect your family from both risks using a single piece of equipment.

-If you’ve got gas appliances in your home, you definitely need a CO detector.
+If you’ve got gas appliances in your home, you need a CO detector.
 If you don’t have gas lines connected to your home but you do have (and use) a wood-burning fireplace, a CO detector is still a good idea.
 Not all CO detectors are the same, but the ones we often install for clients measure CO concentrations down to 10 PPM.

 Now, about mitigating those CO risks.
 What can you do to prevent CO leaks and keep your family safe?